andychien009/dfdiff/README.md

 pip install pandas numpy openpyxl dfdiff
 ```

 An example skeleton program with information about the invocation and the use is as follow.
+The file can be located [here](https://github.com/andychien009/dfdiff/blob/main/release/lib-example.py)

 ```
+#!/usr/bin/python3

 import pandas as pd

 from dfdiff.dfdiff import dfdiff